(reference_desing documentation here)

 /* Create a semaphore for LEDS */

-leds_sem = gu_sem_create((int) 1);
+leds_sem = gu_SemaphoreCreate((int) 1);

-/* Create a message queue for JTAG-UART jtag_uart_0 */
+/* Create semaphores for forks */

 }

-for (i=0; i < tasks_per_list; i++)
+for (unsigned int i = 0; i < NUMBER_PHILOSOPHERS; i++)

 {